tiller92/file_digger/README.md

-### File Digger (rip_tree)
+## File Digger (rip_tree)

   # Recreating the popular tree command but with rust.
 Some goals inlcude:
         1. implementing popular tree commands,
         2. creating a verison with similar performance,
         3. a version with a nice looking command line output,
         4. no external crates or dependencies,
-        5. create a linux friendly version as well
+        5. search functionality that returns a list of paths where a file or directory was found

 #     Install
         `cargo install riptree`

-  # Usage
+#     Usage (more functionality coming)
-        search for a file in a given directory -f flag will not print anything until its done searching.
-        ` riptree /path/to/folder 'query' -f `

-        just calling riptree will display the folders and files of the current directory `riptree` (will use your current directory)
+        just calling riptree will display the folders and files of the current directory `riptree` (will use your current directory will not look through or display . folders or)

-        look for a file fast and skip . files
+        pass riptree a path to start somewhere besides the current directory `riptree /some/path/to/somewhere/`

+        display dot folder and files
-        `riptree 'query' -f -l`
+        `riptree -a`

         search for a file or directory in the current directory `riptree 'query'`